 So yeah, technically, all the pickups work – the beanstalks grow so you can climb them (just don’t stand under a leaf as it grows or you’re shoved into the floor), the bombs explode and don’t hurt you (which is great), the pea-shooters destroy items with physics-based peas, and the key opens the doors – Just more info on the screen regarding their use or what button to press would have been more welcome.

 As previously mentioned, each level is basically a floating assortment of blocks – I have no idea how PitterPot can say it’s his garden!
-The game does have a central hub area which, surprisingly, is a combination of five floating islands which are all joined together via blocked off passages which you must unlock with acorns.
-Within this hub area is all 17 portals, in the shape of plant pots, which will teleport you instantly to each of the levels.
+The game does have a central hub area which, surprisingly, is a combination of five floating islands which are all joined together via blocked off passages that you must unlock with acorns.
+Within this hub area are all 17 portals, in the shape of plant pots, which will teleport you instantly to each of the levels.
 So, I guess PitterPot is in charge of 17 magical floating gardens and that’s why they are seemingly flying in the sky and not on the ground – I really shouldn’t think about this too much as it’s a fantastical game, it’s not Farming Simulator!

 Each of the levels contains a certain amount of collectables for you to seek out if you wish to both proceed and unlock the trophies.
-First of all, you have the acorns.
+First of all, you have acorns.
 These are both just sat there, waiting to be picked up and one is unlocked for collecting all of the golden plant pots on the level (5).
 If you’re going for the trophy though, you also need to find all of the smaller seeds in each level, this can range from 50 to 100 seeds.
 Now, do you see why I said people who like collecting things will love the game?
 You could spend a very long time in each level should you wish to seek out everything it wants you to find.
 I’ve tried to collect them all in each of my levels, but there have been a few where I’ve got stuck at 99 seeds.

 The main issue I have with the levels themselves is the way you ‘complete’ them.
 I know it sounds a bit silly, but upon collecting all of the acorns and seeds, you get a small ‘Level Complete’ message but the level doesn’t end.
 At that point, or any point previously, you can either hit Options and select ‘End Level’ or return to the beginning of the level and press Triangle on the ‘Exit’ plant pot.
 I’m not quite sure why you aren’t automatically returned to the hub-area upon completing everything.
 The second issue, and one which caused me to swear at my TV many times was getting used to the controls in order to perform the precise jumping required at certain points.
 As I said above, I actually got used to it after playing for a while.
 Initially, in the first few hours, I almost quit quite a few times!